Frequently Asked Questions

 When you are facing a divorce or family law issue, it is important that you have the guidance you need on your side, even when emotions run high.
 At Coulter Lambson, we are dedicated to ensuring that you know your legal options so you can protect your family and your best interests.

 After you’ve been served, it is important that you respond promptly.
 If you ignore the summons or if you do not respond in time, you can face consequences that include loss of spousal support or child custody or an imbalance in property division matters.
-Protect your best interests and contact a divorce attorney immediately.
+Protect your best interests and contact a family law attorney immediately.

 Before filing a divorce petition, you will be required under Missouri state law to provide your spouse with an accurate statement of your income and debts, an accounting of your property, and a number of other documents required by the court.
 Gathering this information is often complicated and all documents must be filed with the court in accordance with strict time limits.